pygame-community/pygame-ce/docs/reST/ref/math.rst

    .. method:: rotate_z

-      | :sl:`rotates a vector around the z-axis by the angle in degrees.`
+      | :sl:`Rotates a vector around the z-axis by the angle in degrees.`
       | :sg:`rotate_z(angle) -> Vector3`

       Returns a vector which has the same length as self but is rotated